lucasayb/colorfy/docs/README.md

+## WORK IN PROGRESS
+⚠️ This project is still in progress.
+If you want to contribute, please open a pull request or an issue.
+This will make the project to evolve.

 # Colorfy
 This is a simulation of the classic [Simon](https://en.wikipedia.org/wiki/Simon_(game)) game.

-## WORK IN PROGRESS
-⚠️ This project is still in progress.
-If you want to contribute, please open a pull request or and issue.
-This will make to project evolve.

 ![Project screenshot](./screenshot.png)